ga4gh/refget/docs/seqcol.md

 - *false* otherwise.

 An *unbalanced duplicate* is used in contrast with a *balanced duplicate*.
 Balanced means the duplicates are the same in both arrays.
-When the duplicates are balanced, order is still defined; but if duplicates are unbalanced, this means an array has duplicates not present in the other, and in that case, order is not defined.
+When the duplicates are balanced, order is still defined; but if duplicates are unbalanced, this means one array has duplicates not present in the other, and in that case, order is not defined.

 ##### Interpreting the result of the compare function